RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

     - (1) A witness may be cross-examined about a prior inconsistent statement alleged to have been made by the witness...
     - (2) If, in cross-examination, a witness does not admit that he or she has made a prior inconsistent statement, the cross-examiner is not to adduce evidence of the statement otherwise than from the witness unless, in the cross-examination, the cross-examiner:
       - (a) informed the witness of enough of the circumstances of the making of the statement to enable the witness to identify the statement, and
-      - (b) drew the witness’s attention to so much of the statement as is inconsistent with the witness’s evidence
+      - (b) drew the witness's attention to so much of the statement as is inconsistent with the witness's evidence
   - R v Glasby [2000] NSWCCA 83 (22 June 2000)
     - Procedural History:
       - Garry Zane Glasby was convicted of murder in the Supreme Court of New South Wales on 11 June 1998.
       - He was sentenced to life imprisonment.
-      - Glasby appealed both his conviction and sentence to the New South Wales Court of Criminal Appeal (NSWCCA) on several grounds, including the admissibility of his wife’s testimony, errors in jury directions, and the severity of his sentence.
+      - Glasby appealed both his conviction and sentence to the New South Wales Court of Criminal Appeal (NSWCCA) on several grounds, including the admissibility of his wife's testimony, errors in jury directions, and the severity of his sentence.
     - Original Dispute:
-      - The dispute arose from the murder of John Albert Thiessl, allegedly carried out by Garry Zane Glasby on 6 November 1994 as part of a contract killing arranged by the victim’s wife, Carmela Thiessl.
+      - The dispute arose from the murder of John Albert Thiessl, allegedly carried out by Garry Zane Glasby on 6 November 1994 as part of a contract killing arranged by the victim's wife, Carmela Thiessl.
     - Reason for Trial:
       - Glasby was tried for the murder of John Albert Thiessl.
       - The Crown's case was that the murder was premeditated and carried out for financial gain.